vedantmodi1/the-office-classifier/README.md

 For data cleaning - I found images with a clear face view i.e, two eyes must be visible.
 Done using OpenCV.
 If more than two faces are there, I manually selected the image.
 Opencv will crop face images.

 Faces with two eyes are recognized using harr cascade and cropped.
-This is followed by a quick manual data cleaning, then the Wavelet Transform, and I finally train the model
+This is followed by a quick manual data cleaning, then the Wavelet Transform, and I finally train the model.
 Wavelet Transform extracts eyes, nose and face features.
 The orignal images and the transformed images are vertically stacked.

 Built a python flask server using PyCharm to create a lightweight web server.
 Base64 encoding is used to convert the image to string and send to backend from UI.